Break Free of Relationship Trauma & Complex PTSD Through Online Video Therapy

 Later in life, these traumatically stressed kids may grow up to be anxious, distressed adults, who suffer from low self worth and feelings of hopelessness, as they lack a foundation of secure attachment and self identity that leads to feelings of emotional safety, interpersonal connection and belonging in the world.

 They may suffer from a condition known as Complex PTSD (C-PTSD).
-The symptoms of C-PTSD include feelings of false shame and guilt, difficulty managing emotions, periods of losing attention and concentration, isolation and relationship difficulties.
+The symptoms of C-PTSD include feelings of false shame and guilt, difficulty managing emotions, periods of losing attention and concentration, isolation, intrusive thoughts, memories or feelings, and relationship difficulties.

 What Is Trauma Therapy?

 Whether you are suffering from Attachment Trauma, PTSD, or Complex PTSD, you know how overwhelming and hopeless it can feel.
 The good news is that you don’t have to stay trapped in the pain.

 Trauma therapy can help you recover and regain control of your life.
 Counseling to overcome traumatic stress combines talk therapy with anxiety reducing strategies such as Hypnosis, Progressive Desensitization and other Somatic (body based) approaches.

 Trauma therapy focuses on overcoming fear based beliefs, containing stress triggers, and calming and regulating your nervous system and emotional brain, so they stop responding traumatically in the present moment.
 Over time, the front brain learns to process the trauma that’s locked in the emotional brain, leading to a reduction or elimination of symptoms.

 Attachment Trauma Therapy for the resolution of Complex PTSD involves overcoming toxic shame and reclaiming an accurate sense of self identity and self worth, so you can create a positive, reality based narrative for your life.

 - Conquering distorted negative beliefs that make you feel hopeless